streamich/react-use/docs/useSize.md

 # `useSize`

-React sensor hook that tracks size of some HTML element.
+React sensor hook that tracks size of an HTML element.

 ## Usage